josephmilla/coolfactor/README.md

-# ghcoolfactor
+# CoolFactor
-Tool that analyzes your Github profile our proprietary "coolness factor"
+Tool that analyzes your Github "cool factor"